Huawei's CEO says successor won't be from family, no listing plans yet

 "Huawei's successor should not only have vision, character and ambition, like what we've said before, but also a good global perspective and the acumen to drive the business," Ren wrote.
 "My family members do not possess these qualities.
 Thus, we will never be in the running of the successor race," said the 68-year-old.

-The two sources within the company, who declined to be identified as they were not authorised to speak to the media, said the letter was authentic.
+The two sources within the company, who declined to be identified as they were not authorized to speak to the media, said the letter was authentic.
 Huawei declined comment.

 The market has been speculating about who will take the helm of the company that which has annual sales of $35 billion with global operations stretching from Asia to Africa.